Lineups and Eyewitness Identification – Michigan Criminal Trial Attorneys

 Not every criminal case involves a serious dispute as to the identity of the accused.
 For example, the vast majority of people accused of a sexual assault are accused by people who know them.
 In these cases, there may be a false accusation, but there probably will not be a lineup or a need to have the complaining witness identify the accused.

 In the cases where lineups are used, there are many ways in which police misconduct or mistakes can affect the outcome of the case.
 If you are facing a case in which identification is an issue, your attorney should carefully consider how to handle this situation.
-Kronzek and Cronkright attorneys have seen many cases in which poor police procedures have impacted the outcome of witness identification.
+The Kronzek Firm attorneys have seen many cases in which poor police procedures have impacted the outcome of witness identification.

 Eyewitness identification can be a critical part of conducting a police investigation.
 A lineup generally occurs with a suspect taken into custody.
 In an ideal situation, a police officer that does not know the identity of the suspect places the individual in a line with at least five other people known as fillers.
 The fillers need to be of a similar physical description so that the suspect does not stand out.

 In the instances where the officer knows the identity of the suspect, he or she must be careful not to inadvertently indicate this to the eyewitness through verbal and nonverbal cues.
 The history of false convictions following a lineup in this country is atrocious.
 DNA evidence has led to the reversal of many convictions that were based on incorrect eyewitness identification.
 Many innocent people have ended up in jail or prison based upon a mistake made during a lineup.